awslabs/amazon-redshift-utils/src/CloudDataWarehouseBenchmark/Cloud-DWB-Derived-from-TPCH/README.md

 2. Connect to the database you created and execute `ddl.sql`.
 This may take several hours, depending on the data scale and data warehouse size.

-3. Execute `query_0.sql` several times sequentially (e.g. five times) and record the run time of each execution.
+3. Execute `query_0.sql` three times and record the best run time.

 Note that the S3 data is located in US-EAST-1 so you may get faster load times if your test cluster is located in that region.